dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 Creating a Cluster
 ------------------

-To create a cluster you first need to download a DC/OS release artifact.
+To create a cluster you first need to download a DC/OS installer.

 This can be done via `the releases page <https://dcos.io/releases/>`__ or with the :ref:`dcos-docker-cli:download-installer` command.